• Film, Film Developing, Photos, Sydney

 Besides the metering and flash, the Pen EF is lucky to benefit from a superb little 28mm D.Zuiko lens.
 Olympus had earnt a great reputation from their Zuiko glass for their half frame and full frame cameras, and the lens in the EF is no different.
 It still amazes me how manufacturers like Olympus could fit terrific little lenses in compact cameras (within a budget) that are still superior to many modern lenses that supposedly benefit from the latest and greatest technology.

-Anyway, i shot a roll with this little beast the day after i got it, and it was alot of fun.
+Anyway, i shot a roll with this little beast the day after i got it, and it was a lot of fun.
 It’s quite a strange experience having 72 shots on a roll of film.
-I hope to create some interesting Diptychs, and also see how large i can enlarge the half frames.
+I hope to create some interesting Diptychs, and also see how large I can enlarge the half frames.

-If you see a little Olympus Pen EF around, dont let it end up in the bin.
+If you see a little Olympus Pen EF around, don’t let it end up in the bin.
 It may not be the most attractive camera out there, but its certainly one of the most unique!

 Getting a little worried now.
 Still cant find a roll from my trip.
 It’s always the one you’re most looking forward to developing that you loose or ruin.